-For the purpose of the PEA Avalon selected lithium hydroxide as its target lithium product and conducted process testwork to create a flowsheet to produce it cost effectively from its lithium mineral (petalite) concentrate which contains few impurities requiring removal from the final product.
-Lithium hydroxide can also be produced directly from the mineral concentrate without first making an intermediate product such as lithium carbonate.
-New hydrometallurgical technologies offer an environmentally efficient and relatively low cost extractive alternative to make lithium hydroxide from the mineral concentrate and achieve the high purity requirements now demanded by battery makers.
+For the purpose of its PEA, Avalon selected lithium hydroxide as its target lithium product and conducted process testwork to create a flowsheet to produce it cost effectively from its lithium mineral (petalite) concentrate.
+The flowsheet developed enables lithium hydroxide to be produced directly from the mineral concentrate without first making an intermediate product such as lithium carbonate.
+New hydrometallurgical technologies such as those incorporated into the flowsheet offer an environmentally efficient and relatively low cost extractive alternative to make lithium hydroxide from the mineral concentrate and achieve the high purity requirements now demanded by battery makers.

 It is clear that new lithium supply sources will be needed to meet the growing demand for batteries for electric vehicles.
 The Separation Rapids Lithium Project will be well-situated to serve new battery production facilities contemplated in North America.
-Just one well-known example, the lithium battery Gigafactory of Tesla Motors Inc. in Nevada, is expected to consume up to 25,000 tonnes per year of lithium hydroxide after it has reached full production.
+Just one well-known example, the lithium battery Gigafactory of Tesla Motors Inc. in Nevada scheduled to begin production in 2017, is expected to consume up to 25,000 tonnes per year of lithium hydroxide after it has reached full production.